2026-06-22

 Night, clearly.
 The lit screens, neon, and busy crossing make for far more striking shots than flat daylight, and the guide's photos come back looking cinematic.
 If photos are your main reason for doing the tour, book an evening or dusk slot.

 Daylight photos are perfectly nice, but they rarely capture the feeling people are after.
-The glow of the city is what makes the images look like the ones that sent you searching for the tour in the first place.
+The glow of the city is what makes the images look like the ones that sent you searching for the tour in the first place, and for many people that look alone is what makes it worth it.

 The sweet spot is a dusk slot that catches the last light and the first neon, giving you both depth and glow.
 Those go quickly, so book early if that is the look you want.